climate-resource/cmip7-experiment-description-scratch/docs/experiment_overviews/LIGabrupt.md

 <!--- They are bounded by comments like this -->
 <!--- Do not edit these sections by hand -->
 <!--- Start title -->
-# abrupt-4xCO2
+# LIGabrupt
 <!--- End title -->

 ## One-line description

 <!--- Start one-line-description -->
-Describe abrupt-4xCO2 in one sentence.
+Describe LIGabrupt in one sentence.
 <!--- End one-line-description -->

 ## Longer description

 <!--- Start longer-description -->
-DECK: abrupt quadrupling of CO2
+Last Interglacial abrupt change experiment
- Abrupt increase in CO2 concentration from pre-industrial level to quadrupling
+ Simulation of abrupt change during the Last Interglacial period
 <!--- End longer-description -->

 ## Other experiment info